Most of our limiting beliefs were created in childhood. A belief is something that you consider to be a fact or is true.

 Holding onto this limiting belief can keep you stuck for years.
 But, unfortunately, it can also lead to limiting belief #9.

-Pay attention to how you are using your time and be truthful with yourself about what you find.
+Pay attention to how you are using your time and be truthful with yourself about what you find and if you need to make a change.
 For example, how much time are you spending on pointless tasks?
 Like social media or Pinterest?
 Do you need to be spending hours each day scrolling aimlessly on your phone or watching TV?
 Or are you spending a ton of time doing things for other people, and it’s eating away at your time?

 Are you engaging in patterns and getting into your own way?
 Try making some tweaks in your own behavior and see if you suddenly find that you have time.